- Make/Cancel an Appointment

 Notice that the example and explanation steps of this 5-step process (steps 3 and 4) can be repeated as needed.
 The idea is that you continue to use this pattern until you have completely developed the main idea of the paragraph.

-2) Problem: the paragraph has more than one controlling idea.
 If a paragraph has more than one main idea, consider eliminating sentences that relate to the second idea, or split the paragraph into two or more paragraphs, each with only one main idea.
+Watch our short video on reverse outlining to learn a quick way to test whether your paragraphs are unified.
 In the following paragraph, the final two sentences branch off into a different topic; so, the revised paragraph eliminates them and concludes with a sentence that reminds the reader of the paragraph’s main idea.

-3) Problem: transitions are needed within the paragraph.
-You are probably familiar with the idea that transitions may be needed between paragraphs or sections in a paper (see our handout on this subject).
+You are probably familiar with the idea that transitions may be needed between paragraphs or sections in a paper (see our handout on transitions).
 Sometimes they are also helpful within the body of a single paragraph.
 Within a paragraph, transitions are often single words or short phrases that help to establish relationships between ideas and to create a logical progression of those ideas in a paragraph.
 This is especially likely to be true within paragraphs that discuss multiple examples.
 Let’s take a look at a version of our piranha paragraph that uses transitions to orient the reader:

 In this example, you can see how the phrases “the first” and “the second” help the reader follow the organization of the ideas in the paragraph.